-By Sunidhi Shende, Research Fellow @ Write & Co
+By Sunidhi Shende + Ishva Mehta for Write & Co

 According to the U.S. Census, 2013-2017 American Community Survey 5-Year Estimates, income is correlated to educational attainment.
 For example, in Virginia, a high school graduate earns an estimated amount of 30,460 dollars while the estimated income of a person holding a professional degree is 3 times more at 103,027 dollars.
 Basically, the higher your educational attainment, the higher is your income.
 It can be generally argued that, in today’s competitive world, education is imperative to success.

 Although education acts as an equalizer between low and high-income children, there is an achievement gap between them.
 Children from low socioeconomic backgrounds have less access to quality learning materials and resources such as books and tutors needed for a positive literacy environment, and consequently enter high school with average literacy skills five years behind children coming from high socioeconomic backgrounds.
 Lack of resources and misinformation put children from low socioeconomic backgrounds at a great disadvantage.
 According to the Funding Gaps report of 2018 by the Education Trust, students studying in the highest poverty districts receive 1000 USD less per child than students studying in the lowest poverty districts.
 In several countries, schools ask for a “student fee” and payment for pursuing certain activities and classes.
 Along with that, expenditure on mandatory school uniforms, stationery items, etc, put the already disadvantaged students even more behind than their wealthier counterparts.

 Shifting to a good school district is not easy for these families either.
 Homes in low poverty districts cost almost 32% more than homes in other areas .
 Families have to choose between spending substantial amount of money on good schools and making do with schools in mostly high poverty districts.
 Unfortunately, for several, it is a tough compromise.